-Infotel analyzed the reality of this risk and produced a risk map that can evolve over time.
+Infotel analyzed the reality of this risk and produced a risk map that is reviewed each year by Executive Management.

 In addition, an Anti-Corruption Code of Conduct has been incorporated into the company's internal rules and a whistleblowing system has been set up within the Infotel Group.